Bev's Blog

 Crochet in back loops only and Rudy says it makes for a warmer slipper.

-After stitching slipper together, add yarn and do one row of sc around the foot opening.
+After stitching slipper together, add yarn and do one row of sc around the foot opening for a cuff.

 Continue to do this to form a cuff, for as many rows as you wish.